Design and Technology

 Year 12 & Year 13

-We run a full suite of A level ‘Product Design’ endorsed courses in ‘Textiles’ and ‘Graphics with 3D’ (AQA) and A Level Food Technology (EDEXEL) these are popular with excellent results & many of our students go on to study Design courses at University.
+We run A level ‘Product Design’ and ‘Textiles’ courses.
+These are popular with excellent results & many of our students go on to study Design courses at University.

 Each material area has prefects who play an important role in the smooth running of the department, helping out in lower school lessons, preparing resources and mentoring individual GCSE pupils.